SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Sex.
 Some factors may affect heart disease risk differently in women than in men.

 • Family history and genetics.
-A family history of early heart disease raises your risk of heart disease.
+A family history of early heart disease raises your risk.
 And research has shown that some genes are linked to a higher risk of certain heart diseases.

 • Eating a diet high in saturated fats, refined carbohydrates, and salt.